thierryH91200/PegaseUIData/README.md

 Add helper and definition for SwiftData         15/11/24

 I have added a database to my application.
-I still have a few adjustments to make.
+I still have a lot adjustments to make.
-Improvement of the database                     20/11/24 Improves Detail view                            13/12/24
+Improvement of the database                     20/11/24 Improves Detail view                            13/12/24 Add view mode payment                           20/01/25

 Improve translation